YueLin301/yuelin301.github.io/_posts/2023-07-25-Policy-Gradient-Details.md

 > This note has not been finished yet.
 One may check my [writing schedule](https://yuelin301.github.io/posts/Schedule/).
 {: .prompt-warning }

+---

 > The only way to make sense out of change is to plunge into it, move with it, and join the dance. *- Alan Watts.*
 {: .prompt-info }

+---

 ## About
-This note is based on this awesome paper:
+This note is based on the awesome paper:

 > Agarwal, Alekh, et al. "On the theory of policy gradient methods: Optimality, approximation, and distribution shift."
 The Journal of Machine Learning Research 22.1 (2021): 4431-4506.
 {: .prompt-info }

 And I will provide some omitted details here.
-The writing of the entire article may be somewhat **verbose**, and this is to familiarize myself with the content.
+The writing of the entire note may be somewhat **verbose**, and this is to familiarize myself with the content.

+---

 ## Details of Setting